bmann/bmcgarden/_posts/blog/2018-09-29-micro-blog-jekyll-micro-pub-and-indie-web.md

 Currently I have the blog source in a private repo on GitHub and use a free account on Netlify to build and serve it[^colophon].

-[^colophon]:My [colophon](https://blog.bmannconsulting.com/colophon) has documented my blog travels over the years.
+[^colophon]:My [[Colophon]] and [[Blog Colophon]] have documented my blog travels over the years.

 But, with a static site, I need to run a separate server if I wanted to accept short posts on mobile.
-Specifically, with MicroBlog's iOS client, it talks to either a Wordpress site or to anything that can accept Micropub[^micropub] posts.
+Specifically, with MicroBlog's iOS client, it talks to either a Wordpress site or to anything that can accept [[Micropub]][^micropub] posts.

 [^micropub]: The [IndieWeb site talks Micropub](https://indieweb.org/Micropub), which is in fact a [W3C Recommendation](https://www.w3.org/TR/micropub/).
 It's been a while since I paid attention to this -- great to see the spec matured and formalized.